davidji99/terraform-provider-herokux/docs/index.md

 **This provider has no relationship with Heroku.**

 -> **IMPORTANT!**
-This provider should be treated as experimental and to be used with caution when Terraforming resources in environments that receive customer traffic.
+This provider should be used with caution when Terraforming resources in environments that receive customer traffic.
 Additionally, resources may change in behavior or be removed at any given time to match any API changes.

 ## Contributing